gjb2048/moodle-format_weekcoll/Readme.txt

 11th October 2011 - Updated version.php to be fully populated.

+8th December 2011 - Version 2.0.3.1 - Moodle Tracker CONTRIB-2497
+  1. Updated Brazilian translation thanks to Tarcísio Nunes (http://moodle.org/user/profile.php?id=1149633).
+  2. Changed version to relate to Moodle version, so this is for Moodle 2.0.

 Thanks
 ------
 I would like to thank Anthony Borrow - arborrow@jesuits.net & anthony@moodle.org - for his invaluable input.